arkadijs/asterisk-g72x/README.md

 ### G.729 and G.723.1 codecs for Asterisk open source PBX

-[Primary website](http://asterisk.hosting.lv/) / [Asterisk G.729 Google group]
+[Primary website] / [Google group]

 [Asterisk] 1.4, 1.6, 1.8, 10, 11, and 12 are supported.
 For Asterisk 1.2 and Callweaver use the pre-built binaries from the [website].

 To compile the codecs it is recommended to install [Intel IPP] libraries for better performance.
-Alternatively, you need to download and install [Bcg729] - a slightly slower, C90 implementation.
+Alternatively, you need to download and install [Bcg729] - a slightly slower implementation written in portable C99.
 Only G.729 will be available in that case.

 The codecs are tested against Bcg729 1.0.0, IPP 5.3, 6.0, 6.1, 7.0, 7.1, 8.0.
 Use IPP 5.3 for Pentium3, and 6.0+ for Atom CPU.
 AMD processors works with IPP without problems.